ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 > And this wasn't one of the old hip bath, drag-it-in-front-of-the-fire jobs, no. The Ramkin mansion collected water off the roof into a big cistern, after straining out the pigeons, and then it was heated by an ancient geyser [footnote: "Who stoked the boiler."]

-(i.e. that's another person getting paid by Sybil.)
+(i.e. that's another person who needs to be paid.)

 > Lady Sybil was devoting to her wedding all the directness of thought she'd normally apply to breeding out a tendency towards floppy ears in swamp dragons.
 Half a dozen cooks had been busy in the kitchens for three days.
 They were roasting a whole ox and doing amazing stuff with rare fruit.

 (Sybil Ramkin is so rich she can afford to live on biscuits and cheese sandwiches.
-But sometimes she likes to slum it, and spend money like she was merely well-off.)
+But sometimes she likes to slum it, and spend money as if she was merely well-off.)

 Also, I didn't find a convenient quote for this but she hosts a dinner for a bunch of other rich people and somehow I doubt she asked them to pay for it.

 I can offer two defenses of Vimes here.
 One is that all of these quotes are from after the quote about boots theory, so *maybe* he didn't know all this at the time, and then he'd still be wrong but a bit less embarrassingly wrong.

 The stronger one is that it's revealed he gives away almost half his income to the widows and orphans of coppers.
-That roughly doubles the apparent spending power of his $38/month.
+That roughly doubles the apparent spending power of his \\$38/month.
 So when he thinks Sybil spends less than he does, she has more margin to do that in.

 But still. *C'mon.*